73 Fun and Creative DIY Father's Day Gifts for 2026

 51. Non-Toxic Air Fresheners

-Everybody wants their vehicle to smell good, but those Christmas tree-shaped air fresheners from the car wash are full of toxic chemicals and questionable scents.
-Offer a non-toxic alternative with this easy DIY Father’s Day gift idea.
+Everybody wants their vehicle to smell good, but those Christmas tree-shaped air fresheners from the car wash can be full of toxic chemicals and questionable scents.
+Offer a non-toxic alternative with this easy DIY Father’s Day gift idea (keep them in mind for stocking stuffer Christmas gifts for dad too).

 Cut out some fabric shapes, maybe even a Christmas tree to be nostalgic, and after adding some twine, soak the fabric in essential oils of your choice, like cedar or sandalwood.
 Store them in an air-tight container before use.